Kwan Sung-sing: Legacy

-Before the start of the 1966 Asian Olympics, a journalist interviewed Chi.
+Before the start of the 1966 Asian Games, a journalist interviewed Chi.
 Chi said that she had not seen Kwan since the Rome Olympics, and suddenly she covered her face in sadness.
 Many years later, when Chi was interviewed by Dongsen in 2012, she was asked about the fact that Kwan allowed her to have a false start.
-She said, “The old-generation of track judges all knew this.
+She said, "The old-generation of track judges all knew this.
 After running 100 meters, my time was right at the admittance standard for the Olympics delegation.
-Therefore, without Kwan, I could not have achieved this level of success.”
+Therefore, without Kwan, I could not have achieved this level of success."

 Both Yang and Chi came to Kwan's grave and knelt on November 27, 1968.
 Yang placed a black marble statue of himself right next to Kwan's grave, saying that he wished the statue would accompany Kwan for him.
 Chi offered a yellow rose, placed her hands upon the tombstone and knelt for a long time.

-In 2010, Kwan's descendants donated a large sum to create Tsinghua University's "Sports Honor Hall” in Beijing.
+In 2010, Kwan's descendants donated a large sum to create Tsinghua University's "Sports Honor Hall" in Beijing.

 Family

 Kwan Sung-sing's ancestors were from Panyu, Guangdong.
 His family members were Christians and supporters of Sun Yat-Sen's revolution.
 Kwan's grandfather, Kwan Yuen-cheong (關元昌) was a pioneer in Chinese dentistry.
 Kwan's father, Kwan King-yin, was Dr. Sun Yat-Sen’s classmate at medical school, and was a former imperial doctor.
 Kwan's uncle, Kwan King-leung (關景良), was a revolutionary.
 Kwan's aunt, Kwan Yuet-ping (關月屏), was the first wife of Won Bing-chung (溫秉忠), who later became the brother-in-law of Charlie Soong.
 Kwan's younger brother, Kwan Sung-tao (關頌韜), was a famous doctor.

 Kwan's first wife, Li Feng-lin (李鳳麟), was Song Meiling’s classmate at Wesleyan College.
 On April 28, 1947, Li died of illness in Shanghai at the age of 54.

 Kwan's niece is Nancy Kwan.
 She travelled from Hong Kong to Taipei to visit Kwan's family in June 1962.

+Kwan's great granddaughter is Twitch Streamer Caroline Kwan.
+She is still alive and talked about her great grandfather during stream.